Information before you start your tour with us

 Please contact us by email for reservations.
 We will then send you an email detailing the way to make a reservation and the methods of paying.
 To secure you reservation we need a minimum deposit of 15% (USD) of the total cost per person.
 You can deposit through Western Union or Visa, or put the deposit in our Peruvian bank account.
 We will confirm by email the receipt of your deposit and the reservation.

-We will also need your full name, address, age, profession, passport number and nationality, and details of any dietary requirement you may have.
+We will also need your full name, address, age, profession, passport number, nationality and details of any dietary requirement you may have.

 Are there commissions associated with making the deposit?